Sammybams/Gospel-Companion/README.md

 # GOSPEL COMPANION ✨

 **Gospel Companion** is a cutting-edge digital assistant designed to enhance the experience of studying Bible lessons and gospel materials.
-This project leverages GPT-3.5 Turbo and the open-source ChromaDB as a vector store for a Retrieval-Augmented Generation (RAG) solution, providing a conversational assistant that is aware of conversation history and capable of performing deep dives into Bible lessons and stories.
+This project leverages GPT-4o-mini and the open-source ChromaDB as a vector store for a Retrieval-Augmented Generation (RAG) solution, providing a conversational assistant that is aware of conversation history and capable of performing deep dives into Bible lessons and stories.

 ## Features 🌟